Restless Dance Theatre: Description

-Performances
+Governance and funding

+As of 2024 Restless Dance Theatre is headed by artistic director Michelle Ryan, since her appointment in 2013.

+The company has been mainly funded by the Commonwealth Government through the Australia Council since its inception.
+In April 2020, the company heard that they had not been included in the 2021–2024 funding round by the Australian Council.
+Restless launched a fundraising campaign, and soon there was a new funding model.
+They hope that the Australia Council will restore some funding to it so that it can offer its dancers secure annual contracts.

+Notable performances

+For the 2019 Adelaide Festival, Meryl Tankard created Zizanie for the company, which received rave reviews.
+Regis Lansac did the videography.

-From 4 September to 2 October 2020, Restless perform "Seeing Through Darkness", inspired by Expressionist artist Georges Rouault, at the Art Gallery of South Australia (AGSA).
+From 4 September to 2 October 2020, Restless performed "Seeing Through Darkness", inspired by Expressionist artist Georges Rouault, at the Art Gallery of South Australia (AGSA).
 All of the 15-minute performances were sold out, with only 10 people allowed per performance owing to social distancing restrictions in place because of the COVID-19 pandemic in Australia.
 AGSA had invited artistic director Michelle Ryan five years earlier, and Ryan chose nine works which focused on the human body and experience, rather than Rouault's religious works.
 Six dancers were accompanied by an original score by Hilary Kleinig and Emily Tulloch (of the Zephyr Quartet), with lighting designed by Geoff Cobham (artistic director of Patch Theatre) and Meg Wilson.